ethanernst123/Gift-Card-Breakage/README.md

-# Gift-Card-Breakage
-# The Hidden Capital in Gift Cards
-### How Businesses Raise Interest-Free Capital Through Gift Card Programs

 > *"A customer hands over $50.
 The business books a liability.
-But what happens between that moment and the moment the card is redeemed — is one of the most overlooked capital strategies in retail finance."*
+But what happens between that moment and the moment the card is redeemed is one of the most overlooked capital strategies in retail finance."*

 ---

 ## Project Overview

-This project presents an original financial analysis examining how gift card programs function as a **zero-cost capital raising instrument** for consumer-facing businesses — and why most people, including finance professionals, have never thought about them this way.
+This project presents an original financial analysis examining how gift card programs function as a **zero-cost capital raising instrument** for consumer-facing businesses and why most people, including finance professionals, have never thought about them this way.

 Built as a LinkedIn carousel and supported by a fully interactive Excel financial model, this analysis draws on six years of **primary 10-K filing data** from Starbucks (SBUX) and Chipotle (CMG), Federal Reserve interest rate data, and industry breakage research from the CFPB and NRF.